-Every year, thousands of people from countries like the US, the UK and Australia travel to visit a dentist in Bangkok, Thailand.
+Every year, thousands of people from countries like the UK, the US and Australia travel to visit a dentist in Bangkok, Thailand.
 Why?
-It’s the combination of high standards, low prices, and the chance for a vacation which make it such a popular choice.
+It's the combination of high standards, low prices, and the chance for a holiday that make it such a popular choice.

-If you need extensive dental treatment or a costly procedure like a tooth ismplant, Bangkok dental prices could save you hundreds or thousands of dollars.
-Even with less expensive treatments the savings can be significant.
-People travel to Bangkok for all kinds of dental work including:
+If you need extensive dental treatment or a costly procedure like a tooth implant, Bangkok dental prices could save you hundreds or thousands of pounds.
+Even with less expensive treatments, the savings can be significant.
+People travel to get all kinds of dental treatment in Thailand, including:

 - dental implants (including All-on-4)

 - teeth whitening